Basic Document Comment Workflow

 Additionally, because these set of status options represent a fairly linear workflow, the site administrator may wish to enable the "Strictly enforce comment status process" feature.
 This will make it so that a comment's status can only change from one level to the next, e.g. from "Pending Workgroup Approval" to "Pending Release".
 Only the site administrator can select any status they wish.

-The statuses described above are the default options that come with causeway.
 However, if your organization has a different workflow, there is some degree of customization that is possible.
 Reach out to your Causeway representative, and they can work with you on customizing the document comment wofkflow to your organization's needs.

 This section will display any current assignees, and will allow you to remove them, or add new assignees.
 As described in the "Assignments: Permission to edit & process a comment" section of this documentation, assignees added here will be able to edit and process the current comment.